-While sprained ankles need time to heal, it is also important to strengthen the muscles around the ankle to help it recover and prevent further sprains.
+While sprained ankles need time away from workouts to heal, strengthening the muscles around the ankle can help them recover and prevent further sprains.
 For minor or moderate sprains, most people can start exercising their sprained ankle after a few days of rest.

 Simple motion exercises and strength training are essential to help the ankle heal properly.
 It is also important to tailor any other workouts around the sprained ankle to avoid reinjury or overworking the ankle.